Supriya Kumari: Early life

 She was born in the city of Ranchi.
 Her father works in a government job and her mother is a homemaker.
 She studied at S.S Doronda Girls High School and completed her graduation from St. Xavier's College, Ranchi.
 She worked in Doordarshan as a child artist and dancer.
 She is trained in Kathak.

 Career

 She started working on the Nagpuri and Khortha albums in Jharkhand.
-Her chemistry with Bunty Singh and Raman Gupta got admiration among the public.
 Some albums became hits.
 She has worked in more than 50 albums.
-In 2005, She worked in nagpuri film Awara Tore Pyar Mein as a lead with Pankaj Sinha.
-The film was also directed by Pankaj Sinha.
+In 2005, She acted in Nagpuri film Awara Tore Pyar Mein.
 In 2009, she acted in Indian Hindi television series Agle Janam Mohe Bitiya Hi Kijo.
-Then she acted in Bairi Piya serial in Colors channel.
-Then she acted in Looteri Dulhan, Anudamini and Mere Sai - Shraddha Aur Saburi.
-He also acted in Hindi film Zindagi 50 50 and Ekkees Toppon Ki Salaami.
-She also acted in web series Chhotki Chhatanki.
+Then she acted in Bairi Piya serial in a lead role as Amoli on Colors channel.
+Then she acted in lead roles in other serials such as Looteri Dulhan, Anudamini and Mere Sai - Shraddha Aur Saburi.
+She also acted in Hindi film Zindagi 50 50 and Ekkees Toppon Ki Salaami in lead roles.
+She also acted in web show Chhotki Chhatanki.